safespring/web/static/brand/ai/ai-instructions.md

 ## Prompt Starter

+Preview/staging:
 Create a Safespring-branded [image/deck/document] about [topic].
+Follow the brand kit at https://www2.safespring.com/brand/ai/ai-instructions.md and use the manifest at https://www2.safespring.com/brand/ai/brand-kit.json.
+Use cloud blue `#E7EFF3` as the background for text boxes and graphics.
+Do not use main colors as backgrounds; use main blue `#195F8C`, green `#32CD32`, clear blue `#3C9BCD`, and orange `#FA690F` for text, icons, lines, and emphasis.
+Keep the result restrained, technically credible, and clear.

+Production:
-Follow the brand kit at /brand/ai/ai-instructions.md and use the manifest at /brand/ai/brand-kit.json.
+Create a Safespring-branded [image/deck/document] about [topic].
+Follow the brand kit at https://www.safespring.com/brand/ai/ai-instructions.md and use the manifest at https://www.safespring.com/brand/ai/brand-kit.json.
 Use cloud blue `#E7EFF3` as the background for text boxes and graphics.
 Do not use main colors as backgrounds; use main blue `#195F8C`, green `#32CD32`, clear blue `#3C9BCD`, and orange `#FA690F` for text, icons, lines, and emphasis.
 Keep the result restrained, technically credible, and clear.